This story was updated on Dec. 26, 2018.

-As if there wasn’t already an abundance of worrisome events weighing on us, our investments have suddenly become a major stress point as well.
+As if there wasn’t already an abundance of worrisome events in the news to stress you out, the money you have saved and invested for retirement has suddenly become a major source of anxiety as well.

 That’s because, even if you know you should stick to your long-term investment strategy, you’re working against powerful psychological urges that egg you on to do very opposite.